Darth-Apple/BAM/readme.txt

 EASTER EGGS AND EXTRAS:
 -------------------------------------------------------

  - Can create a banner with the CORRECT count on your counting thread (forum games), even if the count in your thread is offset from the actual reply count.
 Use the {countingthread} variable to enable this functionality.
 To demonstrate, try posting the wrong count in your counting thread.
+To use this feature, you will need to paste the link to your counting thread in the "Custom Pages and Parameters" field.

  - {newmember} and {newmember_link} parse to the username and the profile link of the newest registered member, respectively.